 The Chase Sapphire Preferred card also comes with several benefits, including different types of travel insurance, extended warranty protection, and purchase protection.

 What to Do If You Get Rejected for Chase Sapphire Preferred

 If you get rejected for Chase Sapphire Preferred, you can call Chase’s reconsideration line at (888) 270-2127.
 Just bear in mind that you’ll typically have a shot at overturning a denial only if you can prove that your financial profile is better than it appeared on your initial application.

-If you don’t think you have what it takes to meet the Chase Sapphire Preferred credit score requirement, the good news is there are plenty of great rewards credit cards for people with good, fair, limited and even bad credit.
-You can check out WalletHub’s review of 2022’s best rewards cards for each credit level to learn more.
+If this doesn’t work or if you don’t think you have what it takes to meet the credit score requirement, you’re still not out of options.
+There are plenty of great rewards credit cards for people with good, fair, limited and even bad credit.
+You can check out WalletHub’s review of 2023’s best rewards cards for each credit level to learn more.